MCore-Services-bv/teamleader-sdk/docs/files/files.md

 ### 1. Two-Step Upload Process

 File uploads require two steps:
-1. Request upload URL from Teamleader API
+1. Request upload URL from Teamleader API (using `upload()` method)
-2. PUT the file to the temporary URL
+2. PUT the file to the temporary URL (using cURL, Guzzle, etc.)

 ### 2. Temporary URLs

 Upload and download URLs are temporary and expire.
-Always check `expires_at` in responses.
+Always check `expires_at` in responses and request new URLs if expired.

-### 3. File Size Limits
+### 3. Filter Validation (v1.1.2+)

-Check Teamleader's file size limits before uploading large files.
+The Files resource now includes automatic validation:
+- Subject filter structure is validated
+- Subject types are validated against allowed types
+- Clear error messages for invalid configurations
+- Prevents API errors due to malformed requests

-### 4. Supported Subject Types
+### 4. Subject Types

 Not all entity types support file attachments.
-Refer to the valid subject types list.
+Only the documented subject types (`company`, `contact`, `deal`, `invoice`, `creditNote`, `nextgenProject`, `ticket`) are supported.

+### 5. File Organization

+Use folders to organize files logically.
+This makes files easier to find and manage through the Teamleader interface.

 ## Related Resources